thomasgui76/radar_target_generation_and_detection/README.md

 ![whole porject process](images/project_layout.png)

 ### 1. Configure the FMCW waveform based on the system requirements.
-###     set the range resolution, maximum range, define the target's initial position and velocity,in the project, velocity is constant.
+####     set the range resolution, maximum range, define the target's initial position and velocity,in the project, velocity is constant.
-###     c is speed of light, B_sweep is The sweep bandwidth, T_chirp is the sweep time, fc is the carrier frequency of radar, 77GHz.
+####     c is speed of light, B_sweep is the sweep bandwidth, T_chirp is the sweep time, fc is the carrier frequency of radar, 77GHz.
 - initial position 110m
 - initial velocity -20m
 - B_sweep = c /(2∗rangeResolution)